gohugoio/hugo/docs/content/templates/blocks.md

 {{ end }}
 ```

-This replaces the contents of our (basically empty) _main_ block with something useful for the list template.

-Since we didn't define a _title_ block, the contents from our base template remain unchanged.
+This replaces the contents of our (basically empty) "main" block with something useful for the list template.
+In this case, we didn't define a "title" block so the contents from our base template remain unchanged in lists.

-In our [the default single template](/templates/content) (`_default/single.html`), let's implement both block:
+In our [default single template](/templates/content) (`_default/single.html`), let's implement both blocks:

 ```html
 {{ define "title" }}